Removes all traces of clicks

 CEDAR invented real-time digital declicking and decrackling, demonstrating them to amazed audiences at the 89th AES Convention.
-However, these earliest digital declickers and decracklers suffered from a limitation; while they removed impulsive noises from the majority of material, they could damage the sounds of brass instruments, solo violins and singing, and all declickers based on the techniques revealed by CEDAR's original research still suffer from it.
+However, these earliest digital declickers and decracklers suffered from a limitation; while they removed impulsive noises from the majority of material, they could damage sounds such as brass instruments, solo violins and singing, and all declickers based on the techniques revealed by CEDAR's original research still suffer from it.

-Declickle 2 embodies new technology, offering better impulsive noise detection and a better interpolator than any previous declicker or decrackler.
-This results in superior performance across a wider range of material than ever before.
+Declickle 3 embodies new technology that offers better impulsive noise detection than any previous declicker.
+It not only detects the obvious clicks, but also high densities of low amplitude, short duration disturbances within the signal.
+It also incorporates a better interpolator than any previous declicker, resulting in superior performance across a wider range of material than ever before.
 Indeed, this performance is so good that, in almost all cases, it is not possible to hear that the signal was damaged prior to restoration.

-Despite the power of Declickle 2, its user-interface is extremely easy and quick to use, and is suitable for users with limited audio engineering experience.
+Despite the power of Declickle, its user-interface is extremely easy and quick to use, and is suitable for users with limited audio engineering experience.